Entity Resolution Algorithm

 Recursion Depth

 Configure with nexus.max_recursion in dbt_project.yml (default: 5).
 For most datasets, 3 is sufficient and significantly faster.
-The recursive CTE stops when no new connections are found or the depth limit is reached.
+Each level adds one more self-join over the edges table; deeper depths have proportionally higher cost.

 vars: